 The CBI (Confederation of British Industry) and Pearson Education and Skills Survey 2019, Education and Learning for the Modern World shows the major European languages most commonly in demand among businesses are German (37%), Spanish (35%) and French (32%).
 (Page 8)

 Use the Prospects website to explore career options related to English, Linguistics and Modern Languages where you will find examples of job roles and contacts for further research.
 You can also refer to the job sectors information for Teaching and Education, Marketing, Advertising and PR; Media and Publishing; and Creative Arts and Culture, which are often popular with English Language students.

-To find out about ways of gaining experience through volunteering see our voluntary work pages.
-You can also use the searchable databases on the following web sites:
+To find out about ways of gaining experience through volunteering see our volunteering page.
+You can also use the searchable databases on the following web sites.

 Many graduates undertake further study on completion of their first degree and/or after gaining some relevant work experience.
 Reasons for doing so include wanting to explore an aspect of their studies in more depth, to further or change their career, or because a specific postgraduate qualification is either an entry requirement for their chosen career or would be an advantage if entry is competitive.

 Generally postgraduate study can open up opportunities to work in higher education and teaching at other levels.
 For languages graduates it can open up further opportunities in professions related to this area such as speech and language therapy, interpreting, translating, journalism and other media related roles.

 The OU offers a Masters Degree in Education with an applied linguistics specialism.

 It is important to research further study options comprehensively by exploring the range of postgraduate courses and research opportunities on offer, and funding possibilities to ensure you make the correct choice, for the right reasons and importantly that you can afford it, as funding for postgraduate study is very different to the undergraduate system.